microsoft/fluentui/packages/office-ui-fabric-react/src/components/Toggle/docs/new/ToggleOverview.md

-A toggle represents a physical switch that allows someone to choose between two mutually exclusive options (e.g., on/off, show/hide), Choosing an option should produce an immediate result.
+A toggle represents a physical switch that allows someone to choose between two mutually exclusive options.
+For example, "On"/"Off", "Show"/"Hide".
+Choosing an option should produce an immediate result.

 [Sketch toolkit]()